 A. NO CHANGE

 The subject of the sentence is the flight of Apollo 8, which is singular.
-As a result the underlined pronoun must be singular as well.
+As a result, the underlined pronoun must be singular as well.
 (Don’t get distracted by the plural noun astronauts in the previous sentence — the sentence in which the underlined noun appears is clearly about the Apollo 8 mission.)
-They’re and their are both form of they (plural), eliminating (C) and (D), and (B) can be eliminated because its’ does not exist.
+They’re and their are both forms of they (plural), eliminating (C) and (D), and (B) can be eliminated because its’ does not exist.
 That leaves (A), which correctly provides the singular possessive, its.
 Its success = the sucess of Apollo 8.